alkesh/jenkins-remote-job/README.md

 This script allows a job on a local instance of [Jenkins](http://jenkins-ci.org) to invoke a job on a remote instance of Jenkins.
 The local job will only pass when the remote job passes.

+This script has only been tested with ruby 1.9.2

 Installation
 ------------